 Structure and Participation

 Each Community of Practice is led by a volunteer chair or co-chairs.
-Individuals from all current GCSE Members are invited to participate in a CoP.
 Involvement in a CoP is intentionally fluid to allow for numerous participants from across GCSE Members and to accelerate growth, maintain dynamic work and discourse, and meet objectives to ensure success.

 The CoPs determine work plans and outcomes for a 12-month period.
 Based on research and group discussions, outcomes might include new findings based on research; position statements/editorials on trends (e.g., sustainability education trend); policy recommendations; and tools/strategies for stronger, productive engagement between the scientific and policy sectors.